Daniel-Dfg/PlagiaSight/README.md

-If you currently don't have data to test PlagiaSight with, you can find some of our [sample data](https://github.com/LUCKYINS/PlagiarismDetectionProject/tree/main/Resources/Sample%20Data)
+If you currently don't have data to test PlagiaSight with, feel free to use texts from [our sample data](https://github.com/LUCKYINS/PlagiarismDetectionProject/tree/main/Resources/Sample%20Data).

 </ul>